-MEPS stands for Materials Engineering Professional Societies; it is an organization for both undergraduates and graduates.
+- MEPS stands for Materials Engineering Professional Society; it is an organization for both undergraduates and graduates.
 MEPS gives students a unique experience that many other departments do not offer.
 Some of these experiences include:

-- Field trips to laboratories and materials industries around the area such as Oakridge National Lab, Corning, NASA, and more;
+- Tours and exposure to laboratories and materials industries around the area such as Oak Ridge National Lab, Corning, NASA, and more;

-- A chance to participate in conferences throughout the year such as MS&T and the International Conference & Exposition on Advanced Ceramics & Composites;
+- A chance to participate in conferences throughout the year such as MS&T, AFS Metal Casting Congress, and the Annual TMS meeting;

-- Notifications about important dates and opporunities (Scholarships!);
+- Notification about important dates and opportunities related to MSE (Scholarships!);

-- and many more opportunites to meet fellow classmates, professors, and alumni.
+- and many more opportunities to meet fellow classmates, professors, and alumni.

 What We are Expecting From You

-We meet when we have events or announcements to discuss (typically several times a semester).
-The meetings are typically an hour long (with food!).
+We host General Body Meetings (GBM) several times a semester.
+The meetings are typically an hour long (with food!) and will cover a variety of topics.
 We expect that you attend as many meetings and events as possible because the more people we have, the stronger we are as a department.
-The more events you participate in, the better your chances are at being asked to attend the conferences.
-The biggest incentive for students is the trip to the International Conference & Exposition on Advanced Ceramics & Composites in Cocoa Beach, FL.
+The more events you participate in, the better your chances are at being asked to attend the conferences, such as MS&T or TMS.

-Also, we urge everyone to join Material Advantage, but it is not required to participate in MEPS events.
-It is advantageous to join because it gives you benefits throughout the year and gives MEPS at VT better chance of being selected for a Chapter of Excellence award.
+Also, we urge everyone to join Material Advantage (MA), but it is not required to participate in MEPS events.
+MA membership provides you with several benefits throughout the year (such as scholarship opportunities) and and gives MEPS at VT a better chance of being selected for a Chapter of Excellence award.
 Throughout the year, you will receive top materials magazines with the newest technology and publications.
 As a member of Material Advantage, you are also given the chance to publish your own work in these magazines and even speak at conferences.
 With a Material Advantage membership, you in turn become a member of four top materials societies; including:

 - The American Ceramics Society (ACerS)